All-Hands-AI/OpenHands/openhands/security/README.md

 ### Invariant

-It uses the [Invariant Analyzer](https://github.com/invariantlabs-ai/invariant) to analyze traces and detect potential issues with Open Hands's workflow.
+It uses the [Invariant Analyzer](https://github.com/invariantlabs-ai/invariant) to analyze traces and detect potential issues with OpenHands's workflow.
 It uses confirmation mode to ask for user confirmation on potentially risky actions.

 This allows the agent to run autonomously without fear that it will inadvertently compromise security or perform unintended actions that could be harmful.